-In this tutorial we’ll show you how you can manually install a PHP application on your website,
+In this tutorial we will teach you how to manually install a PHP application on your website.

 - FTP Access